sharifhkhan/jsdevenv/README.md

 ![One does not simply code in JavaScript](https://i.imgur.com/OdlY9KP.png "One does not simply code in JavaScript")

-Open source tools for building a javascipt development envronment.
-To get started as fast possible, consider using [create-react-app](https://github.com/facebook/create-react-app/) instead when setup is complete.
+Open source tools for a javascipt development environment.
+If you're looking to get started as fast as possible, consider using [create-react-app](https://github.com/facebook/create-react-app/) after installing your dev tools.

 ## Setup